Table of Contents

 When “Legally Adequate Consent” Is Required

-Persons with an intellectual developmental disability formerly known as mental retardation, mental illness, or any other disability have the same fundamental rights as others.
+Persons with an intellectual or developmental disability, formerly known as mental retardation, mental illness, or any other disability, have the same fundamental rights as others.
 Therefore, they must consent in all cases where consent would be required of a person who does not have a disability.
 State law gives some specifics about when a person with a disability must consent to services.

-The Texas Persons with Mental Retardation Act (MRPA) requires that consent be obtained in a number of specific situations.
+The Texas Persons with an Intellectual Disability Act (PIDA) requires that consent be obtained in a number of specific situations.

 - Legally adequate consent is required before a person with an intellectual developmental disability may participate in a program or activity where consent would be required for a person who does not have an intellectual developmental disability (for example, an alcohol or drug abuse program, or a program of behavior treatment employing aversive procedures).

-- Legally adequate consent is required before a person with an intellectual developmental disability is admitted voluntarily for 24 hour residential care at a state supported living center , state center, or community mental health and mental retardation (MHMR) center.
+- Legally adequate consent is required before a person with an intellectual developmental disability is admitted voluntarily for 24-hour residential care at a state supported living center, state center, or community intellectual and developmental disability center (LIDDA).
 If consent cannot be obtained, the individual will have to be court committed.

-- Legally adequate consent is required before (1) a person with an intellectual developmental disability may receive a determination of an intellectual developmental disability, or (2) admitted voluntarily to nonresidential mental retardation services (such as a self help skills program, a sheltered workshop program, or a money management program) at a state supported living center , state center, or community MHMR center.
-However, if the Texas Department of State Health Services (TDSHS) or a community MHMR center has made and documented all reasonable efforts to obtain legally adequate consent and cannot secure consent, both the determination of an intellectual developmental disability and nonresidential intellectual developmental disability services can be provided without legally adequate consent.
-Although the law is not yet clear on this point, it seems that a state supported living center or community center could also apply this provision and arrange for contract services (for example, through an ICF MR or surrogate family home) to be provided to a person with an intellectual developmental disability who could not consent.
+- Legally adequate consent is required before (1) a person with an intellectual or developmental disability may receive a determination of an intellectual or developmental disability, or (2) admitted voluntarily to nonresidential intellectual or developmental disability services (such as a self-help skills program, a sheltered workshop program, or a money management program) at a state supported living center, state center, or community intellectual & developmental disability center (LIDDA).
+However, if the Texas Health and Human Services Commission (HHSC) or a community intellectual & developmental disability center (LIDDA) has made and documented all reasonable efforts to obtain legally adequate consent and cannot secure consent, both the determination of an intellectual developmental disability and nonresidential intellectual developmental disability services can be provided without legally adequate consent.
+Although the law is not yet clear on this point, it seems that a state supported living center or community center could also apply this provision and arrange for contract services (for example, through an ICF IID or surrogate family home) to be provided to a person with an intellectual developmental disability who could not consent.

-- Legally adequate consent is required before a voluntary resident of a state supported living center , state center, or a community MHMR center may receive non emergency medical or dental treatment.
-However, if medical treatment is needed by a resident of a DADS facility and the parent of a minor or the guardian cannot be reached or fails to respond, DADS can order the needed medical treatment upon the advice and consent of three (3) physicians.
-Dental services can be ordered upon the advice and consent of one dentist and two (2) physicians.
+- Legally adequate consent is required before a voluntary resident of a state supported living center, state center, or a community intellectual & developmental disability center (LIDDA) may receive non-emergency medical or dental treatment.
+However, if medical treatment is needed by a resident of an HHSC facility and the parent of a minor or the guardian cannot be reached or fails to respond, HHSC can order the needed medical treatment upon the advice and consent of three (3) primary care providers (two of whom are physicians).
+Dental services can be ordered upon the advice and consent of two (2) dentists and one physician.

-- Legally adequate consent is required before a court committed client in a state supported living center, state center, or community MHMR center receives surgery.
-The MRPA authorizes medical care for clients in residential care facilities (which includes state supported living center , state centers, and community center operated facilities, but does not include privately operated ICF MR or other facilities) without the need for obtaining consent, except for surgical procedures.
-This means that a state school, state center, or community MHMR center facility may provide medical care and treatment of a person with an intellectual developmental disability even if that person or her parent (if a minor) or guardian objects to the medical care and treatment.
+- Legally adequate consent is required before a court committed client in a state supported living center, state center, or community center receives surgery.
+The PIDA authorizes medical care for clients in residential care facilities (which includes state supported living center, state centers, and community center operated facilities, but does not include privately operated ICF-IID or other facilities) without the need for obtaining consent, except for surgical procedures.
+This means that a state school, state center, or community intellectual & developmental disability center (LIDDA) facility may provide medical care and treatment of a person with an intellectual developmental disability even if that person or her parent (if a minor) or guardian objects to the medical care and treatment.
 However, surgical procedures may only be performed with consent.
-If the person who must consent cannot be located or fails to respond to a request for consent, clients of DADS may be provided consent under the advice and permission of three (3) physicians or a dentist and two (2) physicians as discussed in Paragraph 4.
+If the person who must consent cannot be located or fails to respond to a request for consent, clients of HHSC may be provided treatment under the advice and consent of three (3) primary care providers (two of whom are physicians) as discussed in Paragraph 4.
 A state school or community center that wishes to perform surgery against the wishes of a guardian must obtain a specific court order authorizing the surgery.

 - Legally adequate consent is required before the contents of the records of the identity, diagnosis, evaluation, or treatment of the person with an intellectual developmental disability may be shown to other persons.